 Movie: The Reader

-Winslet is the youngest actress to have ever recieved 4 Academy Award nominations.
+Winslet is the youngest actress to have ever received 4 Academy Award nominations.
 She finally won the award in 2008 for The Reader.
-This cheeky British Oscar winners known as a mischievous prankster.
+This cheeky British Oscar winner is known as a mischievous prankster.

 Colin Firth – 2011

 Colin Firth gained attention for his smoldering portrayal of D’arcy in 1995 television adaptation of Pride and Prejudice.
 Acting in several subsequent films and winning the Academy Award for his portrayal of King George VI in The Kings Speech (2010).

 Skillfully navigating dramatic and comedic roles Firth has also published books and worked an appeared as a guest editor on a Radio 4 program.

 This British actor is the only one on the list of 3 times Oscar winners.
 For his role as Abraham Lincoln in the Spielberg movie Lincoln, Daniel Day Lewis won his 3rd Academy Award.
 Lewis reportedly spent a year researching the role and read over 100 books on Lincoln.